François Vivier Naval ArchitectGo to French

 A 10 hp about diesel engine is suggested.
 The propeller does not need any notch into rudder in order not to impair steering efficiency.

-Koalen 25 is a gaff cutter, a rig perfectly right for this powerful hull.
-The moderate area of staysail and jib, the simple rig without running backstay, make Koalen 25 easily manoeuvrable by a 2 persons crew.
+Koalen 22 is a gaff cutter, a rig perfectly right for this hull.
+The moderate area of sails, the small bulwark, make the boat easily manoeuvrable even by one man only.
 The mast is stepped in a tabernacle to allow un-rigging without external aid.

-Icarai, a boatbuilder located in Cherbourg, markets Koalen 25 in western Europe.
-Plan for amateur builders is foreseen.
-Please get in touch with the designer.
+Icarai, a boatbuilder located in Cherbourg, markets Koalen 22 in western Europe.
+Please get in touch with the designer for buying building plan.

 TopHome